 Analysis: There is likely still some "wall-of-worry" left to climb before the bull market ends.
-Uncertainty has increased significantly since last month's report (inverse axis).
+Uncertainty has decreased somewhat recently (inverse axis), having previously increased over the past couple of months.
 Counter-intuitively I would argue that uncertainty is generally a positive for the market on a forward looking basis as it gives uncertainty more room to decline going forward.
 As the expression goes: if you wait for an all clear signal you'll buy at the top.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P around the 50 level on policy uncertainty.